 Based on the true story of Fay Howe, this gentle tale brings to life the hardships of those left at home during the war — waiting, wondering, hoping.

 Lighthouse Girl Book was shortlisted for the 2009 NSW Premier’s History Awards and the WA Premier’s Awards.
 It won the children’s choice 2010 West Australian Young Readers’

 recommended reading text for the National History Curriculum.

 ‘Full of evocative illustrations, sepia photographs and news clippings, Wolfer’s book transports.
 A great one

 for early and older readers alike’ —Frances Atkinson, The Sunday Age

 The Black Swan Theatre Company have since produced a play which will combine The Lighthouse Girl and The Lighthouse Boy in April 2016.

 The Last play as originally performed at the Black Swan Theatre in Perth in 2016 and then a regional tour was funded to 7 major cities in Western Australia later in that year.
 There has also been industry talk about making a story into a film.

 An inspiring story about a wonderful lady – my Grandmother

-Tracey Timmins owner Mandurah Wine Tours and Charters.
+Tracey Timmins owner Mandurah Wine Tours.